kemra102/puppet-zabbix/README.md

 The module has been tested on:

 * CentOS 5.10/6.5
+* Ubuntu 14.04.1

-This module should work fine on:
+This module should also work fine on:

-* Red Hat 5/6
+* Red Hat Enterprise Linux 5/6
 * Scientific Linux 5/6

-Future support is planned for:
+* Oracle Linux 5/6

-* Ubuntu 10.04, 12.04 & 14.04
+* Ubuntu 10.04/12.04
-* Debian 7
+* Debian GNU/Linux 6/7

 ##Development